-Montana Immigrant Justice Alliance (“MIJA”) holds community events such as free immigration clinics and “Know your Rights” workshops.
+Montana Immigrant Justice Alliance (“MIJA”) is an advocacy organization for immigrants in Montana.
+We do not provide direct legal representation to immigrants, but we do hold community events such as free immigration clinics and “Know your Rights” workshops.
 The goal of these events are to empower migrants to fully participate in their communities by informing members about their Constitutional rights, providing legal advice about our immigration laws, and creating safe spaces for migrants to come together without fear of interference.

-In 2013 and 2012, we organized visits by the Mexican Consulate, so that Mexican citizens residing in Montana could obtain passports and ID cards without travelling out of the state.
+Every year, we organize visits by the Mexican Consulate, so that Mexican citizens residing in Montana could obtain passports and ID cards without travelling out of the state.

-In 2012, we provided free legal clinics for immigrants in the West Yellowstone and Gallatin Valley areas, and will be expanding our efforts to other cities with larger migrant communities.
+We provide free legal clinics for immigrants in Bozeman and West Yellowstone areas, and will be expanding our efforts to other cities with larger migrant communities.
 As an immigration attorney, our Executive Director, Shahid Haque-Hausrath, provided free legal consultations to dozens of migrants.
 We also provided health screenings and services in partnership with community health clinics, Catholic churches, and faculty and students across Montana State University to build awareness and bridges across communities.

-In 2010 and 2011, we conducted free “know your rights” workshops for migrant farmworkers who come to Montana during the summer primarily to pick cherries in the Flathead area.
+In addition, we conducted free “know your rights” workshops for migrant farmworkers who come to Montana during the summer primarily to pick cherries in the Flathead area.
 Partnering with Rural Employment Opportunities, Shahid Haque-Hausrath informed these migrants about their Constitutional rights, what to do if they encounter law enforcement, and answered questions about immigration laws.